codesupport/old-website-frontend/README.md

 ## Commands
 - To start the React app use `npm start`
 - To test the React app use `npm test`
+    - Use `npm test -- --coverage` to get a coverage report

 **Any Questions?** Feel free to mention @LamboCreeper#6510 in the [CodeSupport Discord](https://discord.gg/Hn9SETt).